-The word Suppress (Verb) refers to forcibly putting an end to something, or restraining an action, emotion, or thought.
+The word Suppress (Verb) means to forcibly stop something or hold it back—so an action, emotion, or idea doesn’t happen or get noticed.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use Suppress correctly in sentences.

 Suppress Explained in Depth